Erotic art: Historical

-I Modi

 In Europe, starting with the Renaissance, there was a tradition of producing erotica for the amusement of the aristocracy.
-The I Modi was an erotic book with engravings by Marcantonio Raimondi based on designs by Giulio Romano and created around 1510 to 1520.
-Sonnets were later written by Pietro Aretino based on these engravings.
-Erotic Art in Italy took on many forms and Pope Julius II commissioned Raphael to decorate rooms in the Vatican, which exclusively housed the religious elite.
-His death left Romano responsible for completing his final installation in the Vatican housing quarters in the Sala.
-The Sala was a gathering place for the religious elite.
-Paintings in this room depicted Emperor Constantine in a manner that illustrated scenes of victorious spiritual conquests of Christianity over Paganism.

-During the time of finishing these works, Romano sketched sexually explicit scenes between mythological famous historical couples.
-These sketches were made to elicit the simplistic nature of sex between individuals.
-The I Modi gave the public the power to gaze upon material which was banned by the clergy members of the Vatican.
-The sketches eventually landed into the hands of Marcantonio Raimondi, an engraver who was also classically taught by Raphael.
-Raimondi published and distributed these prints made by Romano.
-The engravings quickly gained popularity amongst non-elite people in society and were scattered around Italy's Vatican City.
-This taboo subject matter in Italy was ordered to be destroyed by Pope Clement.
-Marcantonio Raimondi was arrested for this reproduction and distribution of I Modi.
+I Modi was an erotic book with engravings of sexual scenes by Marcantonio Raimondi that were based on designs by Giulio Romano.
+I Modi was thought to be created in around 1524 to 1527.

 In 1601, Caravaggio painted the Amor Vincit Omnia for the collection of the Marquis Vincenzo Giustiniani.

 An erotic cabinet, ordered by Catherine the Great, seems to have been adjacent to her suite of rooms in the Gatchina Palace.
 The furniture was eccentric, with tables that had large penises for legs.
 Penises and vaginas were carved on the furniture and the walls were covered in erotic art.
 The rooms and the furniture were seen in 1941 by two Wehrmacht-officers but they seem to have vanished since then.
 A documentary by Peter Woditsch suggests that the cabinet was in the Peterhof Palace and not in Gatchina.

 The tradition was continued by other, more modern painters, such as Fragonard, Courbet, Millet, Balthus, Picasso, Edgar Degas, Toulouse-Lautrec and Egon Schiele.
 Schiele served time in jail and had several works destroyed by the authorities for offending contemporary mores with his depictions of nude girls.

 By the 20th century, photography became the most common medium for erotic art.
 Publishers like Taschen mass-produced erotic illustrations and erotic photography.